-- 1. The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount plus any Deductible and Coinsurance; - 2.
-You may have higher cost sharing amounts (i.e., Deductibles and Coinsurance); - 3.
+- 1. The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount plus any Deductible and Coinsurance, unless your claim involves a Surprise Billing Claim; - 2.
+You may have higher cost sharing amounts (i.e., Deductibles and Coinsurance) unless your claim involves a Surprise Billing Claim; - 3.
 You will have to pay for services that are not Medically Necessary; - 4.
 You will have to pay for non-Covered Services; - 5.
 You may have to file claims; and - 6.
 You must make sure any necessary Pre-certification is done.
 (Please see "Getting Approval for Benefits" for more details.)